-The best sort of bow (no favoritism honest :o) is the modern recurve.
-Also sometimes called the Olympic Recurve, so called because this is the only bow type allowed in the Olympics (at least there are no plans to change this any time soon).
+The best sort of bow (no favouritism honest :o) is the modern recurve.
+Also sometimes called the Olympic Recurve, so called because this is the only bow type allowed in the Olympics (and there are no plans to change this any time soon).

 Materials used in the construction of a recurve can vary wildly depending on the type and cost of the bow.
 The central handle or ‘riser’ can be made of plastic, wood, aluminium, magnesium or carbon fibre with the limbs varying though laminates of wood, carbon foam and aerospace carbon fibre.

 Recurve bow poundage can vary from very low (circa 18#) to a weight most people would struggle to draw (60#) although the majority of intermediate and internationalists will use a bow with a draw weight of around 40 to 48#.
 During the 2012 Olympics a Mexican and an Italian archer both cranked up their bows to near 60lbs to counter the swirling winds at Lords.

 So to recap … Recurve bow, Best bow.